What Causes Dark Circles Under A Child's Eyes And How To Treat Them?

 Dark circles may not need treatment, as they might subside when the underlying cause is treated.
 Here are a few precautions you could take to prevent dark circles.

-• If the nasal congestion is because of allergies, then identify the trigger and make sure your child stays away from it.
+• If the nasal congestion is because of allergies in children, identify the trigger and make sure your child stays away from it.

 • Consult your doctor and follow the treatment plan if your child is diagnosed with a sinus infection or asthma.